 Dogs who eat too quickly often benefit from dropping and repositioning their food.

 We’ve noticed some dogs drop food because their bowl position is uncomfortable.
-A bowl that’s too high or too low can make eating difficult, causing your pup to take kibble to the floor where it’s easier to eat.
+A bowl that’s too high or too low can make eating difficult, causing your pup to take kibble to the floor where it’s easier to eat, a problem sometimes linked to megaesophagus in dogs.

 If your dog has dental issues, they might drop kibble because chewing hurts.
 Watch for signs like bad breath or reluctance to eat hard foods, which might suggest a vet visit is needed.